 The Mind and the Three Doshas

 As we move toward understanding more specific imbalances and how to address them, the three doshas provide an important context for our exploration.

 Much like the three maha gunas, the three doshas each have an important role to play in our overall health.
 When provoked, each of them tends to cause a specific range of imbalances that can manifest either in the physical body or in the more subtle realms.

 As a result, vata, pitta, and kapha each have a particular flavor of influence on the mind, emotions, and overall consciousness, and each of them can either support or undermine our overall health—it all depends on whether or not they are in balance.

 Vata and the Mind

-Aggravated vata can cause rapid changes in mood, fear, anxiety, contraction, a sense of being scattered, a lack of direction, spaciness, ungroundedness, excessive speed in the thoughts and words, over-activity in the sympathetic nervous system, and a sense of loneliness or isolation.
+Aggravated vata can cause rapid changes in mood, fear, anxiety, contraction, a sense of being scattered, a lack of direction, spaciness, ungroundedness, excessive speed in thoughts and words, and a sense of loneliness or isolation.
 Excess vata also tends to draw us out of our bodies and can leave us feeling somewhat disassociated or disembodied, disturbing our sense of security and belonging to the material world.

 Pitta and the Mind

 Pitta dosha, which governs insight and intellect, is primarily made up of the fire and water elements.
 Pitta is closely associated with the gray matter of the brain and has a very important connection with the mind as a whole.